Haus Alpenz

 Not to be confused with Muscat de Rivesaltes, Rivesaltes is produced with a variety of white or red grapes: Grenache blanc, Grenache gris, Macabeu, and Grenache noir are the most common.

-Subsequent elevage can either be brief, bottling during the year following harvest to preserve its fresh fruit, or extended, with wines aged a minimum of three years oxidatively—and in some instances, much longer—prior to bottling.
+Elevage can either be brief, with bottling during the year following harvest to preserve its fresh fruit character, or extended, with wines aged a minimum of three years oxidatively—and in some instances, much longer—prior to bottling.
 Depending on the grapes employed, this oxidative style can be referred to as either Ambré or Tuilé.
-These are often regarded as the most traditional—and the most exciting—wines of the Rivesaltes appellation.
-The rarest and most evolved expressions are sometimes labeled Rivesaltes Rancio, in which the wines develop complex, umami-like flavor profiles due to an elevage that might extend decades with little or no temperature control—indoors or outdoors, in glass demijohn and ancient barrels—and minimal ‘topping-up’.
+These are regarded as the most traditional—and exalted—wines of the Rivesaltes appellation.
+The rarest and most evolved expressions are sometimes labeled 'Rivesaltes Rancio', in which the wines develop complex, umami-like flavor profiles due to an elevage that might extend decades, with minimal 'topping up', indoors or outdoors, in ancient barrels or glass demijohns.